OpenDriveLab/DriveLM/README.md

 Specifically, in the `Dataset` of DriveLM, we facilitates `Perception, Prediction and Planning (P3)` with human-written reasoning logic as connection.
 And in the `Model` part, we propose an AD visual-language model with tree-of-thought ability to produce better planning result.
 Currently, the dataset is released as demo and the model will be released in the future.

 ### What is Tree-of-thoughts in AD?
 The most exciting part of the dataset is that the questions and answers (`QA`) in `P3` are connected in a tree-style structure, with QA pair as every nodes and objects' relationship as the edges.
 Compared to [language-only tree-of-thought](https://github.com/princeton-nlp/tree-of-thought-llm), we go a step further to multi-modality.
 The reason of doing this in AD domain is that AD tasks are well defined per stage, from raw sensor input to final control action.

-### What is included in DriveLM dataset?
-We construct our dataset based on the prevailing nuScenes.
-The most central element of DriveLM is frame-based `P3` `QA`. `Perception` questions require the model to recognize objects in the scene. `Prediction` questions ask the model to predict the future status of important objects in the scene. `Planning` questions prompt the model to give reasonable planning actions and avoid dangerous ones.

-### How about the annotation process?

-1️⃣ Key frames selection.
-Given all frames in one clip, the annotator selects which are the key frames that need to annotate.
-The criteria is that those frames should involve changing of movement status (lane changing, sudden stop, start from stop).

-2️⃣ Key objects selection.
-Given key frames, the annotator needs to pick up key objects in the six surrounding images.
-The criteria is that those objects should be possible to affect the action of ego-vehicle (traffic signals, pedestrian crossing the road, other vehicles that run into the direction of ego-vehicle).

-3️⃣ Question and Answer annotation.
-Given those key objects, we automatically generate questions on single object and multi objects about perception, prediction and planning.
-More detail can be found in our demo data.

 ### 📊 Comparison and stats: the *first* language-driving dataset facilitating P3 and logic